hmanhduc2k/Classical-Collection/README.md

 7. Filter search a work by period of composition, difficulty, or query
 8. Filter search a composer or a piece by query
 9. View, save, or remove favorite composers/pieces from personal list
-10. View description of difficulty or periods of composition
+10. View (or edit if have administration access) the descriptions of difficulty or periods of composition

 ## Plan for future extension (Post-CS50W grading):
 1. Adding CI/CD pipeline and utilizing GitHub Actions
-2. Add GUI Web Testing
+2. Add more testing (including GUI Web Testing)
 3. Deployment using Heroku/Netlify or other web-hosting services
 4. Incorporating Cloud database for media uploading
 5. More extension features and possible usage of AI/ML